COVID-19 Information and Resources

 I can’t make my car payments and I need my car for work.
 What help is there for me?

 First, call your lender as soon as possible and ask about any program you may qualify for.
 For instance, your lender may reduce your car payment or allow you to skip a payment and add it to the end of the loan.
 The lender may offer to refinance your loan all together with a lower interest rate that will reduce your car payment.
 However, make sure to be aware if the lender is extending the number of months to pay off the loan - for instance your 5-year loan is refinanced into a 7-year loan.

 I have been paying my student loans but now that I lost my job, rent and food are my priority.
 What can I do about my monthly student loan payment?

 You may be entitled to some relief, but it depends on the type of student loan you have.
 Federal student loan borrowers are automatically being placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
 This suspension of payments will last until September 30, 2021.
 The interest rate is 0% through September 30, 2021 on defaulted and non-defaulted Direct Loans, defaulted and non-defaulted FFEL Program loans and Federal Perkins loans.

 This website gives more information on what the Department of Education is offering: https://studentaid.gov/announcements-events/coronavirus.

 If you have a private student loan, contact your loan administrator right away to see what is available to you.

-I can’t make my mortgage payment due April 1 and I am scared of losing my home since I have young children and an elderly disabled mother.
+I haven't been able to make my mortgage payment since April 1 and I am scared of losing my home since I have young children and an elderly disabled mother.
 What should I do?